-event-handlers = ["akka.contrib.jul.JavaLoggingEventHandler"]
+loggers = ["akka.contrib.jul.JavaLogger"]

 To access the akka.event.Logging API from non-Actor code, mix in akka.contrib.jul.JavaLogging.

 This module is preferred over SLF4J with its JDK14 backend, due to integration issues resulting in the incorrect handling of threadId, className and methodName.